 Devonshire Academies Focus Provision

 Devonshire Infant and Junior Academies have 10 Focus Provision places for pupils with autism across both schools.
-These places are available via the Local Authority who work with the Complex Communication and Autism Team, parents, pupils and school to determine that Focus provision is the appropriate placement for each individual (see below for more details).
+These places are available via the Local Authority who work with the Complex Communication and Autism Team, parents, pupils and school to determine whether Focus Provision is the appropriate placement for each individual (see below for more details).

 Children are part of our mainstream school for as much as the school day as possible, but have specialist areas such as purpose built Focus Provision Rooms, Sensory Rooms, small group and Nurture provision which they can use according to individual needs.